atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 ## 6. The atKey model

-A key in the atServer's keystore is an **atKey** — a structured string whose shape encodes its visibility and ownership.
-There are five key shapes plus two augmentations.
+A key in the atServer's keystore is an **atKey**, a structured string whose shape encodes its visibility and ownership.
+There are 5 key shapes plus 2 augmentations.

-### 6.1 The five shapes
+### 6.1 The 5 shapes

 | Shape   | Wire format                                | Visibility                                         |
 |---------|--------------------------------------------|----------------------------------------------------|